Songonge/Power-BI-Tutorials/Project 4: Create DAX Calculations in Power BI Desktop.md

 > * **Example**: `MONTH('Date'[Date]) <= 3, 3)` will output `"2023 Q3"` if the fiscal year is 2023 and the month is January, February, or March.

 #### Creating the Month Column
-1. Selected New Column on the Table Tools contextual ribbon from inside the Calculations group.
+1. Added a New Column to the Date table.
 2. In the formula bar, I wrote the following DAX:
    ```
    Month =